Frequently Asked Questions

 Should I have copies of important documents with me?

-Scan your important documents, (photo page of your passport, credit cards, etc) and email the images to yourself so that if you lose them, you can log into your email, and print out the documents you need.
+Scan your important documents, (photo page of your passport, credit cards, etc) and email the images to yourself or store them on your cellphone/computer where you will have access to the documents during your travels.
 Or take photocopies of these documents.
 Bring the telephone numbers of your credit card companies or banks that can be called if the item is lost or stolen.
 Keep one credit card separate from the others so that you are never completely without funds.
+The phone app of your bank or credit card company may allow you to disable the card should it be lost or stolen.

 Will my hotel have hairdryers and swimming pools?